Pablonara/hyprland-dotfiles/README.md

 - hyprland for window decorations
 - aylur's gtk shell
+- ADW-GTK3 WITH THEME SET TO DARK (don't be like me troubleshooting for 3 hour on new install lol)

 ### Installation

 Clone this repository and copy the files into your ~/.config folder :D